yujiyokoo/mrbtris-dreamcast/README.md

 ### Using dcload/dc-tool (part of KallistiOS)

 If you have a [Coders Cable](https://dreamcast.wiki/Coder%27s_cable) or a [Broadband Adapter](https://dreamcast.wiki/Broadband_adapter) (BBA) / [LAN Adapter](https://dreamcast.wiki/LAN_adapter), you could also the `dcload` program (part of **KallistiOS**) to load it directly on the Sega Dreamcast.
 It should load as a normal Sega Dreamcast program.

+To do that, you may enter the following:

+	make run

+This will execute `dc-tool` using the `mrbtris.elf` binary file as target.